Dustin Johnson optimistic over US Ryder Cup chances

 US captain Stricker and his team earlier in the week decided against any kind of protest and was delighted to receive the trophy from the President.

 "I thought it was a great thrill," Stricker said.
-"I thought it was a great opportunity for us to be with him."
+"I thought it was a great opportunity for us to be with him.

 "This tournament is about respecting the office, respecting the President of the United States.
-Whether your views may be one way verus another, that wasn't what it was about there on the green.
+Whether your views may be one way versus another, that wasn't what it was about there on the green.

 "It was about us getting together as a team, playing for one another, playing for the USA -- and it was a great thrill for all of us to get the trophy handed to us from him."